Go to All Blogs | Birding Blogs | North American Blogs

 By Andy Walker

-This May I again had the wonderful opportunity to represent Birding Ecotours at The Biggest Week in American Birding (BWIAB).
+In May 2017 I again had the wonderful opportunity to represent Birding Ecotours at The Biggest Week in American Birding (BWIAB).
 The BWIAB is a 10-day long event situated on the beautiful shoreline of Lake Eire in Northern Ohio.
 This was my second visit to this festival, the first being in 2015 and so I was full of excitement at the prospect of some good migration birding, catching up with many friends from my previous trip, and meeting many new people to talk to about our fantastic range of worldwide birding tours.
 I was also excited at the prospect of getting a few year ticks to go towards my 2017 tally!

 I happened to be in the ‘New World’ just before BWIAB having led a tour of Costa Rica, and a scouting trip to Colombia so I had been watching many of the migrants in their wintering grounds, and those starting their northbound migration for the preceding couple of months.